akash-network/helm-charts/README.md

 ### Setup DNS

-We defined a $DOMAIN which all of the charts will use for their ingress routes.
+We define a $DOMAIN which all of the charts will use for their ingress routes.
 For our example lets define ours as `yourdomain.com`.

-Therefore the DNS structure should look something like this:

-Add a A records with the ip addresses of all Kubernetes worker nodes pointing to nodes.yourdomain.com.
+Add A records with the ip addresses of all Kubernetes worker nodes pointing to nodes.yourdomain.com.

 To get the external IP of your worker nodes, run `kubectl get nodes -A -o wide`.
 If you are using a network at home, use your IP address or dynamic dns.

+Therefore the DNS structure should look something like this:

 ```
 *.ingress 300 IN CNAME nodes.yourdomain.com.